mediagis/nominatim-docker/4.3/README.md

 docker run -it \

 	-v nominatim-flatnode:/nominatim/flatnode \
-	#Sets the Flatnode File, which is to reduce the load on the Database when you plan to use multiple Countrys together bigger than 6GB
+	#Sets the flatnode file, which is to reduce the load on the database when you plan to use multiple countrys together bigger than 6GB
 	#and highly recommended if you want to import the World!

 	-e POSTGRES_SHARED_BUFFERS=2GB \